bayespy/bayespy/INSTALL.rst

 * matplotlib (>=1.2)
 * h5py

-A proper installation of these packages can be a bit tricky and you may refer to http://www.scipy.org/install.html for more detailed instructions about the SciPy stack.
-If your system has an older version of any of the packages (NumPy, SciPy or matplotlib) or it does not provide the packages for Python 3.2, you may set up a virtual environment and install the latest versions there.
+A proper installation of these packages for Python 3 can be a bit tricky and you may refer to http://www.scipy.org/install.html for more detailed instructions about the SciPy stack.
+If your system has an older version of any of the packages (NumPy, SciPy or matplotlib) or it does not provide the packages for Python 3, you may set up a virtual environment and install the latest versions there.
 To create and activate a new virtual environment, run

 .. code-block:: console